-Lawyer says ‘loving emails’ are key to Weinstein defense
+Weinstein defense points to ‘loving emails’ as openings near

-NEW YORK (AP) - Harvey Weinstein’s lawyers want to use a trove of email correspondence with his accusers to defend him at his rape trial.
+NEW YORK (AP) - Harvey Weinstein’s lawyers want to use intimate emails from his accusers to try to convince jurors in his rape trial that any contact was consensual.

+The lawyers said so Tuesday as an appeals court rejected their 11th-hour effort to move the trial out of town.

+Opening statements are set for Wednesday in one of the most prominent cases of the #MeToo era.

+The once-powerful movie producer is charged with raping a woman in in 2013 and forcibly performing a sex act on another in 2006.

-Defense attorney Damon Cheronis told a judge Tuesday that there are “dozens and dozens and dozens of loving emails to Mr. Weinstein” from his alleged victims.
+Defense lawyer Damon Cheronis says there are “dozens and dozens and dozens of loving emails to Mr. Weinstein” that his defense wants to use to discredit witnesses.

-He says that some of the same women who claim they were victimized by the disgraced movie mogul “also bragged about being in a sexual relationship with him."

-Judge James Burke barred the defense from using the actual emails in a presentation planned for opening statements but permitted referring to their “substance and content.”

 Appeals court rejects Weinstein bid to move trial out of NYC